 Anthropology is the study of human beings - all people who have ever lived in any place or time on earth, from our earliest ancestors to contemporary populations.
 As an academic discipline, it focuses on the origin, evolution, and interaction of human biology and culture.
 Anthropology is traditionally divided into four subfields of specialization: physical anthropology - the study of all aspects of our biology, past and present; cultural anthropology - the study of the learned and shared beliefs and behavior of living peoples; anthropological linguistics - the study of language and its origins; and archaeology - the study of ancient human cultures.

 At SRJC we offer a wide range of courses to provide a broad background in anthropology, from introductory courses in physical anthropology, cultural anthropology, and archaeology, to courses that deal with specific topics and culture areas.
 See the College Catalog for details.

-ANTHRO 1L Physical Anthropology Lab
+ANTHRO 1L Biological Anthropology Lab

 ANTHRO 2 Cultural Anthropology

 ANTHRO 19 Forensic Anthropology

 For past course outlines, visit SRJC Course Outlines.